HiddeVostudelft/North-Sea-Calliope-AWE-floatwind/README.md

 scenario_2050_5_1 to scenario_2050_5_9 are for the floating wind scenarios.
 When running these scenarios, you have to disable the AWE techs by commenting the lines in renewable-techs.yaml where they are defined.
 Additionally, the awe techs have to be left out in the floatwind_groupconstraints.yaml and offshorewind_groupconstraints.yaml scenarios.
 Lastly, the awe techs have to be commented in the locations.yaml file.

-*'Land restricted scenarios': As mentioned in the paper, the land availability was restricted for the offshore AWE and floating wind scenarios.
+* 'Land restricted scenarios': As mentioned in the paper, the land availability was restricted for the offshore AWE and floating wind scenarios.
 To do this, simply change the available_area constraint accordingly in locations.yaml

-*'floatwind_groupconstraints': maximum combined installed capacity for awe_deep and wind_floating
+* 'floatwind_groupconstraints': maximum combined installed capacity for awe_deep and wind_floating.
+Override name: floatwind_cap_max

-*'offshorewind_groupconstraints': maximum combined installed capacity for awe_shallow and wind_offshore wind
+* 'offshorewind_groupconstraints': maximum combined installed capacity for awe_shallow and wind_offshore wind.
+Override name: offshorewind_cap_max

-*'onshorewind_min': minimal installed capacities for onshore wind turbines
+* 'onshorewind_min': minimal installed capacities for onshore wind turbines.
+Override name: onshorewind_cap_min

+2050scenarioexample.py provides and example to run the model with the default settings (12h resolution) and additionally the following overrides: scenario_2050_2_11,floatwind_cap_max,offshorewind_cap_max,onshorewind_cap_min

+The scripts to run all the different scenarios on the delftblue high performance cluster are included in the folder: 'scenario scripts'.

 In addition, you can model 2030 or 2050 projection years.
 To model the 2030 year, you need to add some additional overrides.